apache/accumulo-website/_docs-2-0/administration/in-depth-install.md

 Accumulo has a number of configuration files which can contain references to other hosts in your network.
-All of the "host" configuration files for Accumulo (`gc`, `masters`, `tservers`, `monitor`, `tracers`) as well as `instance.volumes` in accumulo-site.xml must contain some host reference.
+All of the "host" configuration files for Accumulo (`gc`, `masters`, `tservers`, `monitor`, `tracers`) as well as `instance.volumes` in accumulo.properties must contain some host reference.

 While IP address, short hostnames, or fully qualified domain names (FQDN) are all technically valid, it is good practice to always use FQDNs for both Accumulo and other processes in your Hadoop cluster.